How to Help an Oxycontin Addict

 When approaching someone who is dealing with addiction, it is important to remain supportive and compassionate.
 Addiction is complex and often scary; your loved one may want to stop but may not understand how or may be reticent to try treatment.
 Try to empathize with your loved one's struggle and avoid overcriticizing or blaming.
 Instead, focus on positive ways to encourage seek help.

 Although it seems overwhelming now, your loved one can quit.
 If your loved one has asked for help, encourage them to see a doctor for an evaluation.
-If you are having trouble communicating with your addicted friend or family member, you may consider using the Community Reinforcement and Family Training (CRAFT) approach .
+If you are having trouble communicating with your addicted friend or family member, you may consider using the Community Reinforcement and Family Training (CRAFT) approach to recovery and treatment .
 CRAFT uses a trained professional to help you understand and practice how to effectively approach someone about getting into treatment.
 The CRAFT approach also helps those closest to the addicted individual learn how to provide support while avoiding enabling behaviors.
 One study found that in almost 7 out of 10 cases, CRAFT successfully helped family and friends influence their loved one to enter a treatment program.

 Many addiction treatment programs will begin treatment by medically supervising you as you withdraw (detox) from OxyContin.
 Detoxification is the process in which your body is cleared of all drugs.
 This process can be uncomfortable and cause flu-like symptoms.
 Even though the symptoms of withdrawal are not usually dangerous, withdrawing under medical supervision can help make you more comfortable and minimize the risk of relapse.